 Recognition

-The FTA is a consortium of various universities and other organisations that jointly organise a course programme about Free Technology through a distance learning methodology in the FTA online campus.
-The FTA courses are co-organised by the FTA partners and are a complement to their existing master programmes.
+The FTA is a network of various universities and other organisations that jointly organise a course programme about Free Technology through a distance learning methodology in the FTA online campus.
+The FTA courses are hosted by the Free Knowledge Institute and are a complement to the existing master programmes of the FTA partners.
 After completing a course successfully, the learner can obtain an FTA certificate for that particular course.
 These certificates are recognised by the partner universities as is explained in this page.

 Quality Assurance